armahpen/armahpen-mysite/replit.md

 ## Overview

-This is a modern portfolio website built for Evans, showcasing their dual expertise as a product designer and front-end developer.
-The application is built as a full-stack web application using React for the frontend and Express.js for the backend, with a PostgreSQL database integration using Drizzle ORM.
+This is a modern portfolio website built for Evans Armah (HeaVans), showcasing expertise as a Web Developer and Data Analyst.
+The project has been restructured as a static website optimized for GitHub Pages hosting, featuring responsive design, interactive elements, and professional presentation of skills and experience.

 ## System Architecture

-### Frontend Architecture
+### Static Website Architecture
-- **Framework**: React 18 with TypeScript
+- **Structure**: Standard HTML5 with semantic markup
-- **Build Tool**: Vite for fast development and optimized builds
-- **Styling**: Tailwind CSS with shadcn/ui component library
+- **Styling**: Modern CSS3 with Flexbox, Grid, and responsive design
-- **State Management**: TanStack Query for server state management
-- **Routing**: Wouter for client-side routing
+- **JavaScript**: Vanilla ES6+ for interactive functionality
-- **UI Components**: Radix UI primitives with custom styling

-### Backend Architecture
-- **Runtime**: Node.js with Express.js framework
+- **Assets**: Organized in dedicated directories (css/, js/, assets/)
+- **Fonts**: Google Fonts integration (DM Sans, Inter)
+- **Images**: Optimized web formats (WebP, JPEG, PNG)

+### GitHub Pages Optimization
+- **Entry Point**: index.html in root directory for GitHub Pages
+- **File Structure**: Organized directories for easy maintenance
+- **Relative Paths**: All links and resources use relative paths
-- **Language**: TypeScript with ES modules
+- **Mobile-First**: Responsive design with mobile navigation
+- **SEO Ready**: Proper meta tags and semantic HTML
-- **Database**: PostgreSQL with Drizzle ORM
+- **Accessibility**: WCAG compliant with ARIA labels
-- **Session Management**: Built-in session handling with connect-pg-simple
-- **API Pattern**: RESTful API design with `/api` prefix

 ### Development Setup
-- **Monorepo Structure**: Client and server code in separate directories
-- **Shared Types**: Common schemas and types in `shared/` directory
-- **Hot Reloading**: Vite dev server with HMR for frontend development
-- **Database Migrations**: Drizzle Kit for schema management
+- **Static Files**: No build process required
+- **Local Testing**: Can run directly in browser or with simple HTTP server
+- **Version Control**: Git-ready with proper .gitignore
+- **Deployment**: Direct push to GitHub Pages main branch

 ## Key Components